-Performance Share Units - Measures and Results
+Performance Stock Units - Measures and Results

-The performance measures for the 2013 performance share unit grants and the weight and purpose for each performance measure are as follows:
+The performance measures for the 2014 performance stock unit grants and the weight and purpose for each performance measure are as follows:

-Measure and Metrics Weight Purpose Membership: 50% Lay the groundwork to win in the post-health care reform environment with the 2013 Monthly Medical Membership and a portion most competitive offering possible of Monthly Specialty Membership vs. Plan Net Income Per Share ("EPS"): 50% Balance short and long-term return and investment; serve our shareholders 2013 Adjusted EPS (1) vs. Plan today in order to invest for tomorrow
+Measure and Metrics Weight Purpose Membership: 50% Lay the groundwork to win in the post-health care reform environment with 2014 Monthly Medical Membership and a portion the most competitive offering possible of Monthly Specialty Membership vs. Plan Net Income Per Share ("EPS"): 50% Balance short and long-term return and investment; serve our shareholders 2014 Adjusted EPS (1) vs. Plan today in order to invest for tomorrow

-(1) For purposes of performance share unit calculations, Adjusted EPS is calculated on an adjusted, non-GAAP basis by the Committee to remove certain preestablished categorical amounts, which are often reported to the investment community and would generally not be included by the investment community in the determination of our financial results.
-The 2013 pre-established adjustments reflected increases to reported EPS for other-than temporary impairment losses on investments, loss on extinguishment of debt, acquisition and integration related costs, and impairment of intangible assets, and decreases to reported EPS for net realized gain on investments and tax benefit from favorable tax election.
+(1) For purposes of performance stock unit calculations, Adjusted EPS is calculated on an adjusted, non-GAAP basis by the Committee to remove certain pre-established categorical amounts, which are often reported to the investment community and would generally not be included by the investment community in the determination of our financial results.
+The 2014 pre-established adjustments reflected increases to reported EPS for other-than temporary impairment losses on investments and loss on extinguishment of debt, and decreases to reported EPS for net realized gain on investments and income from 1-800 Contacts (discontinued operations).
 (See GAAP Reconciliation table on page A-1.)

 The payout scale for each measure detailed above provided for a minimum award of 0% of the units granted, a target award of 100% of the units granted for achieving each business plan target and a maximum award of 150% of the units granted.
-The targets for each of these measures were based on our 2013 business plan, which was developed during our rigorous annual budgeting process.
+The targets for each of these measures were based on our 2014 business plan, which was developed during our rigorous annual budgeting process.
+For 2015, the maximum award is 200% of the units granted.

-On March 3, 2014, the Committee certified the results and, based on the pre-set payout scales, the Committee determined that 130% of target for the performance share units granted were earned in 2013 as set out in the table below:
+On March 2, 2015, the Committee certified the results and, based on the pre-set payout scales, the Committee determined that 147% of target for the performance stock units granted was earned in 2014 as set out in the table below:

 Award Total Percent

 Measure Target Actual Percent Earned Weighting of Target

-Monthly Membership (in thousands) 434,200 435,500 110% 50% 55%
+Monthly Membership (in thousands) 446,787 454,136 150% 50% 75%

-Adjusted EPS \$ 7.65 \$ 8.52 150% 50% 75%
+Adjusted EPS \$ 8.30 \$ 8.85 144% 50% 72%

-Total 130%
+Total 147%

-The Committee has the discretion to reduce performance share unit awards when it determines that such adjustments would be appropriate based on our interests and the interests of our shareholders.
-The Committee did not adjust the earned performance share unit awards in 2013.
+The Committee has the discretion to reduce performance stock unit awards when it determines that such adjustments would be appropriate based on our interests and the interests of our shareholders.
+The Committee did not adjust the earned performance stock unit awards in 2014.

-These earned performance share units are then subject to time-based vesting described below.
+These earned performance stock units are then subject to time-based vesting described below.